 Join GoTrek for your next adventure!
 Come and take part in an unforgettable experience!
 It is a climb like none other . . .

 Note: six climber limit.

 Culture & Sightseeing

 Go Trek jumps into Antarctica from Punta Arenas, Chile, the southernmost city on Earth and a historical haven for famous explorers, pirates and gold-crazed Europeans heading for the California Gold Rush.
-Overlooking the Straits of Magellan, Punta Arenas Situated astride one of the world’s historic trade routes, its prosperity has risen and fallen with that trade.
-Punta Arenas enjoyed its first great boom during the California Gold Rush, when it served as a haven for great clipper ships.
-It is a fascinating and unique town complete with many interesting sights and sounds.
+Overlooking the Straits of Magellan, Punta Arenas sits astride one of the world’s historic trade routes; its prosperity has risen and fallen with that trade.
+Punta Arenas enjoyed its first great boom during the California Gold Rush, when it served as a harbor for great clipper ships.
+It is a fascinating and unique town complete with exotic sights and sounds.
 We’ll spend the better part of two days in Punta Arenas, organizing our gear and preparing for our climb.
-You’ll have an opportunity to sample it’s lovely restaurants, see the Magellan Penguins, and stroll past the historic buildings of downtown.
+You’ll have an opportunity to sample its delectable restaurants, see the Magellan Penguins, and stroll among the historic buildings of downtown.

 This is a moderate nontechnical climb.
-With that said, Vinson is a land of extremes.
+That said, Vinson is a land of extremes.
 You should have solid previous winter mountaineering experience and be familiar with the use of ice axe, crampons, and rope travel.

 2015-16 TREK DATESDecember 26, 2015 – January 14, 2016